-- ► SW-PBS helps to create school environments in which students are more likely to be successful in general education classroom environments (#5) to graduate (#1), and to be successful in meeting their post-secondary goals (#13 & #14) - ► SW-PBS decreases the likelihood of students being suspended, expelled or dropping out of school (#2 & #4) - ► SW-PBS includes programs for pre-school aged children (#6 & #7) - ► Parental involvement is an integral component of SW-PBS (#8) - ► SW-PBS addresses issues of disproportionality and participation in general education settings through creating proactive school environments (#5, #9 & #10) where appropriate social and behavioral skills are directly taught and reinforced, and where inappropriate social and behavioral skills are directly addressed and remediated.
+- ► SW-PBS helps to create school environments in which students are more likely to be successful in general education classroom environments (#5) to graduate (#1), and to be successful in meeting their post-secondary goals (#13 & #14). - ► SW-PBS decreases the likelihood of students being suspended, expelled or dropping out of school (#2 & #4). - ► SW-PBS includes programs for pre-school aged children (#6 & #7). - ► Parental involvement is an integral component of SW-PBS (#8). - ► SW-PBS addresses issues of disproportionality and participation in general education settings through creating proactive school environments (#5, #9 & #10) where appropriate social and behavioral skills are directly taught and reinforced, and where inappropriate social and behavioral skills are directly addressed and remediated.

-The MO SW-PBS goals (see #1 below) include actionable outcomes to provide training materials, technical support, state initiatives collaboration and capacity exploration that ensure our work aligns with and enhances The Department goals and SPP indicators.
+The MO SW-PBS goals (see question #1 on the next page) include actionable outcomes to 1) provide training materials and technical support, 2) collaborate with other state initiatives, and 3) explore the strategic expansion of capacity.
+These goals ensure our work aligns with and enhances The Department goals and SPP indicators.
 MO SW-PBS is taking an active role in the development and installation of the The Department's State System of Support (SSOS) model, which is designed to integrate the work of current state initiatives to create a sustainable system capable of supporting schools based on their specific needs.
 The MO SW-PBS goals further serve as a framework to structure activities and to assess progress.